davidgasquez/handbook/Open Data.md

 During the last few years, a Cambrian explosion of open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), data standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (Datahub, HuggingFace Datasets, Kaggle Datasets).
 These trends have already quick-started movements like [DeSci](https://ethereum.org/en/desci/) but we still need more tooling around data to make interoperability possible. **We should use the same modern tooling companies are using to manage open datasets**.

+Data wrangling is a perpetual maintenance commitment, taking a lot of ongoing attention and resources.
+[Better and modern data tooling can reduce these costs](https://github.com/catalyst-cooperative/pudl).

 Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_.
 They end up building custom tools around their workflows.
 That works, but limits the potential of these datasets.
 In the end, there is no `data get OWID/daily-covid-cases`, no `data query "select * from 538/polls"` that could act as entry-point to explore datasets.

 We could have a better ecosystem if we **collaborate on open standards**!
 So, lets move towards more composable, maintainable, and reproducible open data.